Whaleverse/Auto-Cat-Toilet-Using-Database-And-Cloud/README.md

+# Auto Cat Toilet Using Databse and Cloud
 <br /> Because some of the sources are used in the business.
 This repository only shows the demo at the university project level.
 Demo video: https://www.youtube.com/watch?v=ziRH4yTMlMg&t=1s
 <br />
 <br /> Designed auto cat toilet with physics body, weight sensors, motor, motor controller, power shiftier, ESP8266 WiFi module, Databases, Android Application, web-host, and cat healthy monitor interfaces.